10/31/2024

 Chief Operating Officer

-Thanks and good day, everyone.
-Our third quarter revenues grew by 16.2 percent to $561.1 million, representing record third quarter revenues and reflecting strong growth across every asset class and region.
-Total brokerage revenues grew by 15.1 percent to $500.6 million.
-Rates revenues increased by 19.6 percent to $174.3 million, reflecting higher volumes across the asset class.
-ECS revenues grew by 21.3 percent to $112.9 million, driven by strong organic growth across the energy complex and BGC's leading environmental business.
-As Howard mentioned earlier, we're excited about what the OTC and Sage acquisitions will bring to our ECS business.
+Thanks, and good day, everyone.
+Our third quarter revenues grew by 16.2% to $561.1 million, representing record third quarter revenues and reflecting strong growth across every asset class and region.
+Total brokerage revenues grew by 15.1% to $500.6 million.
+Rates revenues increased by 19.6% to $174.3 million, reflecting higher volumes across the asset class.
+ECS revenues grew by 21.3% to $112.9 million, driven by strong organic growth across the energy complex and BGC's leading environmental business.
+As Howard mentioned earlier, we're excited about what the OTC and SAGE acquisitions will bring to our ECS business.
 OTC, the world's largest independent energy and commodities broker, will transform our offering in oil and shipping, allowing us for the first time to broker the entire barrel.
 Sage seamlessly aligns with our business, further strengthening our leading environmental franchise.
-Foreign exchange revenues improved by 15.4 percent to $92.1 million, driven by emerging markets, products, and higher G10 options volumes.
-Credit revenues increased by 6.7 percent to $68 million, led by Fenix portfolio match and higher emerging market and European credit volumes.
-Equities revenues grew by 1.3 percent to $53.3 million, driven by U.S. and European equity derivatives volumes, partially offset by lower Asian equity derivative activity.
-Data, network, and post-trade revenues improved by 17.5 percent to $32.7 million, driven by strong subscription-based revenue growth across Fenix market data and USERA.
-Turning to Fenix, in the third quarter, Fenix revenues improved by 13.3 percent to $142.1 million.
-Fenix markets produced revenues of $116.8 million, an increase of 9.2 percent.
+Foreign exchange revenues improved by 15.4% to $92.1 million, driven by emerging markets products and higher G10 options volumes.
+Credit revenues increased by 6.7%. led by Fenix portfolio match and higher emerging market and European credit volumes.
+Equities revenues grew by 1.3% to $53.3 million, driven by US and European equity derivatives volumes, partially offset by the lower Asian equity derivative activity.
+Data, network, and post-trade revenues improved by 17.5% to $32.7 million, driven by strong subscription-based revenue growth across Fenix market data and Lucera.
+Turning to Fenix, in the third quarter, Fenix revenues improved by 13.3% to $142.1 million.
+Fenix markets produced revenues of $116.8 million, an increase of 9.2%.
 This growth was driven by higher electronic volumes across rates and foreign exchange.
-Our Fenix growth platforms generated revenues of $25.3 million, up 37.3 percent, driven by FMX, portfolio match, and USERA.
-FMX UST generated record daily average volume of $53 billion for the third quarter, up 40 percent compared to last year.
-This translated to 29.4 percent market share for the third quarter, compared to 25.3 percent a year ago.
-FMX FX average daily volumes improved more than 38 percent compared to last year, on record ADV of more than $9 billion.
-FMX FX continues to outperform and grow its market share in the enormous global foreign exchange market.
-FMX Futures Exchange launched on September 23, trading SOFR futures, the largest notional futures contract in the world.
-The exchange launched with five FCMs, Goldman Sachs, JP Morgan, Marix, RBC, and Wells Fargo.
-We expect to connect an additional five to ten of the largest FCMs for the launch of US Treasury futures in the first quarter of 2025.
-Portfolio match US credit volumes increased more than 150 percent, and its European volumes were up over ninefold compared to last year.
-Lucera, our network business providing critical real-time trading infrastructure to the capital markets, grew its revenue by over 34 percent.
+Our Fenix growth platforms generated revenues of $25.3 million, up 37.3%, driven by FMX, Portfolio Match, and Lucera.
+FMX UST generated record daily average volume of $53 billion for the third quarter, up 40% compared to last year.
+This translated to 29.4% market share for the third quarter compared to 25.3% a year ago.
+FMXFX average daily volumes improved more than 38% compared to last year on record ADV of more than $9 billion.
+FMXFX continues to outperform and grow its market share in the enormous global foreign exchange market.
+FMX Futures Exchange launched on September 23rd, trading Sopra Futures, the largest notional futures contract in the world.
+The exchange launched with five FCMs, Goldman Sachs, JP Morgan, Marex, RBC, and Wells Fargo.
+We expect to connect an additional five to 10 of the largest FCMs for the launch of US Treasury futures in the first quarter of 2025.
+Portfolio match U.S. credit volumes increased more than 150%, and its European volumes were up over ninefold compared to last year.
+Lucera, our network business providing critical real-time trading infrastructure to the capital markets, grew its revenue by over 34%.
 Lucera is leveraging its strength in the FX markets and expanding across the rates landscape.
-Turning to our outlook, I'm pleased to provide the following guidance for the fourth quarter of 2024.
-We expect to generate total revenue of between $545 and $595 million, as compared to $516.8 in the fourth quarter of 2023, which at the midpoint of our guidance would represent over 11 percent revenue growth for the full year 2024.
-We anticipate pre-tax adjusted earnings to be in the range of $122 to $138 million versus $110.8 million last year, which at the midpoint of guidance would represent around 17 percent earnings growth for the full year 2024.
+Turning to our outlook, and these provide the following guidance for the fourth quarter of 2024.
+We expect to generate total revenue of between $545 and $595 million as compared to $516.8 million in the fourth quarter of 2023, which at the midpoint of our guidance would represent over 11% revenue growth for the full year 2024.
+We anticipate pre-tax adjusted earnings to be in the range of $122 to $138 million versus $110.8 million last year, which at the midpoint of guidance would represent around 17% earnings growth for the full year 2024.
 With that, I'd like to turn the call over to Jason.

 speaker